hallzy/pickapart-google-script/README.md

 check for updates for you.
 So you will need to manually run the `check_for_updates` function in order to get updates.

+### var extra_recipients

+This variable tells the script that you want to send email notifications to other people.
+This variable will hold a list of all the emails you want to email your car list to (Note that settings this will not send the extra recipients any error or log messages, just car updates).

+#### Default

+The default setting is `[]`, which is an empty list.

+#### Possible Values:

+The values can be any number of comma separated emails.

+Examples:

+`var extra_recipients = ["test@email.com"]`

+`var extra_recipients = ["test@email.com", "test2@email.com", "test3@email.com"]`

+Note: Remember the quotation marks around the email address.

 ## Questions

 ### What if I Accidentally mess with the data in the sheet?